DrC0okie/scanalyze/docs/project_management/scanalyze_rapport.md

 ```

 **Mobile app pipelines**

-Every time that a push is made on the main branch, the pipeline set up the environment, the executes the unit tests of the mobile application
+For the mobile application, we chose to use Github actions.
+Every time that a push is made on the main branch, the action set up the environment, then executes the unit tests.

 ```yaml
 # .github/workflows/test.yml